SlimeVR/SlimeVR-Docs-Site/tools/slimevr-wrangler.md

 * It stops tracking when I turn around! - Bluetooth does not have a good range, you might have better luck with a different bluetooth adapter.
 * Probably more.

-### My Joy-Con's are connected in the Windows bluetooth menu but won't show up!
+### My Joy-Con's are connected in the Windows bluetooth menu but won't show up! {#my-joy-cons-are-connected-in-the-windows-bluetooth-menu-but-wont-show-up}

 This is a problem that might be related to a newer Windows update.
 Try this, and it might fix it:
 * Go to the Windows Setting app -> Bluetooth & other devices.